zowe/docs-site/docs/user-guide/configure-cross-memory-server.md

 # Configuring the Zowe cross memory server

-The Zowe cross memory server is used by the Zowe desktop to run APF authorized code.
+The Zowe cross memory server provides privileged cross-memory services to the Zowe Desktop and runs as an APF authorized program.
+The same cross memory server can be used by multiple Zowe desktops.
 You must install, configure and launch the cross memory server if you want to use the Zowe desktop.
 Otherwise, you can skip this step.

 To install and configure the cross memory server, you must create or edit APF authorized load libraries, program properties table (PPT) entries, and a parmlib.
 This requires familiarty with z/OS.